timrogers/gh-migration-audit/README.md

 1. Write a unit test for your auditor in `test/auditors`, using an existing one as a template.
 1. Update `DEFAULT_AUDITORS` in `src/repository-auditor.ts`, importing and adding the auditor you created
 1. Create a pull request with your changes, including evidence of your functional testing to make sure the auditor works on.
 If possible, please also test with the oldest supported GitHub Enterprise Server version (v3.7).

+## Telemetry

+This extension includes basic, anonymous telemetry to give the maintainers information about real-world usage.
+This data is limited to:

+- The number of executions of each command
+- The versions of GitHub Enterprise Server being used
+- The versions of the extension currently in use

+You can disable all telemetry by specifying the `--disable-telemetry` argument.